-Urban and Regional Studies, Democracy and Justice Studies, and others.
-Students interested in the arts may want to consider the Arts Management minor.
+Not interested in a Public Administration major?
+Then an interdisciplinary minor in Public Administration fits well with majors in Political Science, Economics, Communication, Environmental Policy and Planning, Urban and Regional Studies, or Democracy and Justice Studies.
 See a faculty adviser early in your academic career for advice on these options.